NecipAkgz/fhevm-example-factory/docs/fhe-comparison.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @title FHEComparison
- * @notice Demonstrates all FHE comparison operations on encrypted integers.
+ * Demonstrates all FHE comparison operations on encrypted integers.
  * @dev This contract shows how to compare encrypted values without decrypting them.
  *      Comparison results are returned as encrypted booleans (ebool).
  *